Ichimoku cloud analysis: USD/CAD, USD/JPY, AUD/USD

 USD/CAD, “US Dollar vs Canadian Dollar”

-USD/CAD has secured under the support level.
+USDCAD is correcting after a rebound from the support level.
 The instrument is going below the Ichimoku Cloud, which suggests a downtrend.
-A test of the lower border of the Cloud at 1.3530 is expected, followed by a decline to 1.3345.
-An additional signal confirming the decline will be a rebound from the resistance level.
-The scenario can be cancelled by a breakout of the upper border of the Cloud, securing above 1.3615, which will mean further growth to 1.3705.
+A test of the Kijun-Sen line at 1.3415 is expected, followed by a decline to 1.3195.
+An additional signal confirming the decline will be a rebound from the upper border of the descending channel.
+The scenario can be cancelled by a breakout of the upper border of the Cloud, securing above 1.3525, which will mean further growth to 1.3605.
+Meanwhile, the decline can be confirmed by a breakout of the lower border of the bullish channel, securing under 1.3320.

 USD/JPY, “US Dollar vs Japanese Yen”

-USD/JPY is pushing off the Tenkan-Sen line.
+USDJPY is pushing off the lower border of the bullish channel.
 The instrument is going below the Ichimoku Cloud, which suggests a downtrend.
-A test of the lower border of the Cloud at 134.85 is expected, followed by a decline to 130.85.
-An additional signal confirming the decline will be a rebound from the lower border of the bullish channel.
-The scenario can be cancelled by a breakout of the upper border of the Cloud, securing above 136.55, which will mean further growth to 137.45.
+A test of the lower border of the Cloud at 134.75 is expected, followed by a decline to 131.25.
+An additional signal confirming the decline will be a rebound from the upper border of the descending channel.
+The scenario can be cancelled by a breakout of the upper border of the Cloud, securing above 135.75, which will mean further growth to 136.65.
+Meanwhile, the decline can be confirmed by a breakout of the lower border of the bullish channel, securing under 133.30.

 AUD/USD, “Australian Dollar vs US Dollar”